 Who this applies to, and your responsibilities

-As a packer, manufacturer, importer or retailer your packaged goods must meet the requirements of the Weights and Measures Act 1987.
+As a packer, manufacturer, importer or retailer your packaged goods must meet the requirements of the weights and measures legislation.

 Our legislation